-1 The public water suppliers seem to posit that this Motion seeks appointment of a work-product protected expert.
+1 The public water suppliers continue to suggest that this Motion seeks appointment of a work-product protected expert.
 (Opp., 1:24-2:3.)
 This is incorrect.
 The expert in question would be directed and supervised by the counsel for the Class, but the work would be entirely public.